milofultz/tablatal_parser/README.md

 The header line is started by a semicolon, which would obfuscate the parser from giving it a useful name.
 This can be remedied via the CLI:

-`python3 tbtl_parse.py input.tbtl output.json --headers "DATE, CODE, HOST, PIC, NAME"`
+`python3 tbtl_parse.py ./path/to/input.tbtl --headers "DATE, CODE, HOST, PIC, NAME"`

-#### JSON to TBTL

-The JSON-to-Tablatal parser will ask for some user input to determine the order of the fields, but otherwise operates the same as the other utility.
+Using `--headers` when *outputting* `tbtl` will allow you to supply the order you want your columns to be output.